Resources to Increase Access

 Accommodations in Law School

 Law schools are very conscious of their obligation to accommodate students with disabilities and to educate lawyers who may represent persons with disabilities.
 Both federal and state law require colleges and universities to accommodate students with disabilities.
 For information about resources available to meet your needs on campus, it is best to contact individual law schools.
+Another great resource is the National Disabled Law Students Association, whose website includes examples of law school accommodations and advice on how to advocate for yourself in law school.

 Additional Resources: